apocalyptech/pystarboundmap/README.md

    worth it for me, at the moment.
  - Would be nice if the zoom kept the map view centered on the mouse pointer, when using the keyboard zoom shortcuts
+ - Could use a progress bar for when reading world information on the open screen.
+First-time reads on a player with a lot of worlds can spend a lot of time seemingly-frozen.
+ - Should probably add the biome/dungeon information to the clickable tile details dialog, but that's gonna take up an awful lot of room.
+There should maybe instead be a master "world info" dialog, and we could take that info out of the tile info dialog altogether.

 LICENSE
 -------